 Kwame is one of the virtual guests for our online course From Sale to Shelf: The Debut Author’s First Year and he will be with us for Summer Camp In Writing Fiction for Children & Teens.

 James Ransome: The Bell Rang, Atheneum Books for Young Readers

-James will be back for year 2 of Master Class in Illustration: Narrative Picture-Making, August 27-30.
+James will be back for year 2 of our illustration course, Narrative Picture-Making.